mikeoliphant/nam-cpu-trainer/README.md

-  -c, --channels <numChannels>  Number of channels [default: 3] -t, --threads <numThreads>    Number of threads (defaults to detected # cores) -e, --epochs <maxEpochs>      Maximum number of epochs to train for [default: 1000]
+  -c, --channels <numChannels>  Number of channels [default: 3] -t, --threads <numThreads>    Number of threads (defaults to detected # cores) -e, --epochs <maxEpochs>      Maximum number of epochs to train for [default: 1000] -r, --rand <randomSeed>       Random seed for repeatability (by default a random value is used)
 ```

 When training concludes, the resulting .nam file will be the same path/name as "output.wav", but with a .nam extension.